 Nepal is well connected by commercial airline services to the rest of the world.
 How to reach Nepal does not pose a problem to travelers coming via India and South East Asia.
 How to reach Nepal is not a problem.
 How to leave is! – because the stunning natural scenery of Nepal acts as a…Read More

-Travel Insurance is mandatory to have in order to do any adventure trips with Nepal Hiking Team.
+Precaution is always better than cure.
+Travel Insurance is mandatory for all customers looking to travel in Nepal with the Nepal Hiking Team.
 The Travel Insurance must cover both the medical and emergency evacuation cost.
-The insurance should be worth a minimum of USD 100,000.00.
-While travelling, it is always best to be prepared for any risks or unforeseen circumstances that…Read More
+We recommend that your insurance is worth a minimum of USD 100,000.
+The beauty of the Himalayas comes with great…Read More

 Which trek suits you the most?
 Nature has always been kind to its lovers and admirers.
 It has always been ready to offer them with whatever it has for them to shower with.
 But it is up to us how much we can take it!
 How much we can endeavor!
 Owning varieties of beautiful landscapes…Read More